com-480-data-visualization/data-visualization-project-2021-bit-shiba/Milestone_2.md

 ### Sketches of the visualizations

-When it comes to Pokémon, you have a broad outline of it following the games, the anime, the movies, and the trading cards, or are completely bewildered by the Pokémon mania that’s gripping the Internet right now.
-Regardless of which camp you are in, sit back, grab your beverage of choice, and relax—we are going to take a trip to get a detailed look at Pokémon and choose your favorite pocket monsters.
-Our website will contain ideally five different visualizations,...
+When it comes to Pokémon, you may have a broad outline of it from the games, the anime, the movies, and the trading cards, or are completely bewildered by the Pokémon mania that’s gripping the Internet right now.
+Regardless of which camp you are in, sit back, grab your beverage of choice, and relax—we are going to get a detailed look of Pokémons and choose your favorite pocket monsters.
+Our website will contain ideally five different visualizations.
+The first part is a bubble diagram, presented in the form of "Poke balls".
+Then, in the second part, we wanna use the chord diagram to get an overview of the mix-type Pokémons.
+The third part is a violin graph to show the species strength distribution.
+Finally, we wanna users to choose their favorite Pokémons by comparing their basic skills, abilities, and other relational characteristics.